Limmen/csle/monitoring-system/csle_emulation_monitor/README.md

-# `csle_monitor` CSLE Monitor System
+# `csle_emulation_monitor` CSLE Emulation Monitor System

-A webapp for monitoring and managing emulation environments in CSLE.
+A system for monitoring and managing emulation environments in CSLE.

 ## GUI